 You are getting a lot of visitors to your website but very few are converting.
 Converting means visitors are making the purchase.
 But your website really has nice products and a clean design.
 So what exactly the problem could be?

 Creating a website and listing all your products is not going to make the business profitable unless visitors who come to your website make a purchase.
 It’s important to understand that getting high traffic to your website doesn’t mean your conversion will also increase.
 You need to optimize your e-commerce website for conversions.

 The 1st most important thing for any e-commerce website is the product image.
-As it is said – People often say ‘A picture is worth a thousand words’.
+As it is said – People often say 'A picture is worth a thousand words’.
 Online shopping is all about the visual experience.
 If the images are of high quality and clarity creates a positive impact on the user’s mind.
-If the images are of poor quality, it creates an impression that the website is trying to cheat them and hence not showing the clear picture.
+If the images are of poor quality, it creates an impression that the website is trying to cheat them and hence not showing a clear picture.
 In today’s world, people love to share with each other.
-If your show high-quality image, chances of user sharing with their friend’s increases and so are the chances of conversion.
+If you show a high-quality image, chances of user sharing with their friends increase and so are the chances of conversion.
+You can use the photo editing tools to create a crisp and clear photo.
 Product images should include:

 - Display from multiple angles

 - Product in use if possible under different scenario

 A clear copy or description of the product is very important for every online business.
 Your product copy is your sales pitch.
 Give every single detail about your product in a clear manner.
 This will have a direct impact on the buying decision and an easy conversion optimization tactics for ecommerce.
 The product description should include:

 - Dimensions – Mention the dimension of the product including weight.
 You can also show a reference image to convey the size of the product

 - Materials – What is the material used in the product